qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 GIS-specific DBMSes (such as PostGIS) have extra functions, because they need to handle spatial data.

-The `GeoPackage <https://www.geopackage.org/>`_ open format is a database container that allows you to store GIS data (layers) in a single file.
-Unlike the ESRI Shapefile format (e.g. the :file:`roads.shp` file you previously load that contains only roads vector data), a single GeoPackage file can contain various data, vector and raster types, in different coordinate reference systems, as well as tables without spatial information; all these features allow you to easily share data and avoid file duplication in your computer.
+The `GeoPackage <https://www.geopackage.org/>`_ open format is a container that allows you to store GIS data (layers) in a single file.
+Unlike the ESRI Shapefile format (e.g. the :file:`roads.shp` dataset you previously loaded that contains only roads vector data), a single GeoPackage file can contain various data (both vector and/or and raster data) in different coordinate reference systems, as well as tables without spatial information; all these features allow you to share data easily and avoid file duplication.

-In order to load a layer from GeoPackage, you will first need to create the connection to the database:
+In order to load a layer from a GeoPackage, you will first need to create the connection to the database:

 #.
 Click on the |dataSourceManager| :sup:`Open Data Source Manager` button.
 #.
 On the left click on the |newGeoPackageLayer| :guilabel:`GeoPackage` tab.
 #.
 Click on the :guilabel:`New` button and browse to the :file:`training_data.gpkg`
-   file in the :file:`exercise_data` folder you have downloaded before.
+   file in the :file:`exercise_data` folder you downloaded before.
 #.
 Select the file and press :guilabel:`Open`.
 The file path is now added to the
-   Geopackage connections list, and shown in the drop-down menu.
+   Geopackage connections list, and appears in the drop-down menu.

-From now, you can add any layer from this GeoPackage file to QGIS.
+You are now ready to add any layer from this GeoPackage to QGIS.

 #.
-Click on :guilabel:`Connect` button.
+Click on the :guilabel:`Connect` button.
-   You should see in the central part of the window the list of all the layers contained in the GeoPackage file.
+   In the central part of the window you should now see the list of all the layers contained in the GeoPackage file.
 #.
 Select the :guilabel:`roads` layer and click on the :guilabel:`Add` button.